Timoh97/Quire_Quotient/README.md

 Quire_Quotient is an open-source project, and I welcome contributions from the community.
 Whether you're a developer, designer, or avid reader, your input is valued.
 Join me in shaping the future of online literary spaces!

 ## PREREQUISITES
-Python3
+- Python3

-Virtual Environment
+- Virtual Environment

-django
+- Django

 ## TECHNOLOGIES AND LANGUAGES

-Version control - git
+- Version control - git

-Python3
+- Python3

-Django
+- Django

-Css
+- CSS

-Bootstrap
+- Bootstrap

-HTML
+- HTML

 ## PREVIEW